Osomudeya/azure-hub-spoke-terraform/README.md

 ### ✅ Requirement 2 (Self-Hosted Runner)
 - **GitHub Actions Runner:** Configured and documented in `GITHUB_RUNNER_SETUP.md`
 - **Workflow:** `.github/workflows/terraform.yml` uses self-hosted runner
-- **CI/CD:** Automated Terraform plan/apply on push to main branch and aloso using workflow dispatch for manual run
+- **CI/CD:** Automated Terraform plan/apply on push to main branch and also using workflow dispatch for manual run

 ## Screenshots and Documentation Snapshots